ClaireBookworm/ClaireBookworm/README.md

 - I want to be able to make better website with React.JS
 - I want to learn Rust (*especially after all my obsessed friends are talking about it*)
-- I want to get beeter at ML and model development rather than just using libraries
+- I want to get better at ML and model development rather than just using libraries :o
+- also, learn more neuro 🧠